miguelbcr/RxPaparazzo/README.md

 ### Size options
 `Size` values `enum` can be used to set the size of the image to retrieve.
 There are 3 options:

-* Small: 1/8 of the screen resolution
+* Small: 1/8 aprox. of the screen resolution
-* Screen: The size image matches the screen resolution.
+* Screen: The size image matches aprox. the screen resolution.
 * Original: The original size of the image.

-Screen value will be set as default.
+`Screen` value will be set as default.

 ```java
 RxPaparazzo.takeImages(activityOrFragment)